lovish53/Login-Registration-update-using-ReactJS-NodeJS-ExpressJS-MongoDB/README.md

 -Open the folder in vs code
 -Open package.json file in "api" folder
 -Open terminal
--Enter the api folder by using command "cd api"
+-Access the api folder by using command "cd api"
 -Use command "npm i" {This will install node modules and package.json file in api folder}
 -Now use "npm run serverRun"
 -Open new terminal
--Enter the folder using command "cd enroll"
+-Access the folder using command "cd login"
 -Open package.json file in "login" folder
 -Again use command "npm i" {This will install node modules and package.json file in login folder}
 -After complete installation, use "npm start"